 As artificial superintelligence is not currently a reality, there is no consensus on whether consciousness is a requisite.

-Although without consciousness the machine would likely not be able to engage in nuanced philosophical or ethical discussion, meaning it couldn’t ‘outcompete’ humans in this domain, philosophy and ethics are ideas that largely cannot be proven true or false, rendering outcompeting in these domains impossible and thus potentially removing consciousness as a requisite.
+Although without consciousness the machine would likely not be able to engage in nuanced philosophical or ethical discussion, philosophy and ethics are ideas that largely cannot be proven true or false, rendering outcompeting in these domains an impossibility.

 If outcompeting humans in only quantifiable intellectual disciplines is the parameter for artificial superintelligence, then it is highly likely that it will one day become a reality, assuming any rate of continued advancement.

 Such an advanced form of intelligence will inevitably present practical and philosophical hurdles, but this is far from a reality, as the surface of AGI is only now being scratched.

 Let Us Know How We Are Doing - Click A Star To Rate This Post

 Average Vote Rating / 5.
 Vote Count :